JayKim88/JayKim88/README.md

 Hi there, Glad to have you here 👋
 ==================================
-I'm a steady learner to be a Software Engineer👨‍💻
+I'm a Junior Front-End Engineer👨‍💻
-Hope to be responsible for Front-End Position!
+Hope to be specialized in Front-End Position!

 <Strong style="font-style:italic">✏️ Language</Strong>
 <a target="_blank" rel="noopener noreferrer" href="https://github.com/JayKim88" style="margin-right:10px">